 We’ve got an orange tabby cat now, jumping off a roof.
 A while ago, when I was looking up images of Trevor’s found kittens, I came across the story of the grey and white tabby cat who graced the credits for many years.
 I had a special fondness for him because he looked very much like my cat Elsie.
 Apparently, I wasn’t alone.
 Frisky had a huge fan following.
 He was a regular cat from Leeds whose people decided to try him out when Coronation Street was auditioning cats for new credits in 1990.

 He became a celebrity but continued to live a normal cat life with his people, not letting fame go to his head.
 A few years after his death in 2000, his people put his cremated ashes up auction.
 For the price of £700, some lucky person now has the remains of Frisky on their mantelpiece.
 The proceeds were donated to a cat rescue group.

 Elsie and I both missed Frisky when they redid the opening, replacing him with the black cat.
 Seen only from the distance, this new cat endeared him or herself to Elsie and me by meowing.
 Hope the cat got paid more for having one line.

 A cat in the title sequence happened by accident in 1976, when a cat just happened to appear as they were filming.
-Audiences noticed and liked the cat, so the producers have ensured since then that there is always a cat in the opening credits.
-Eric Spear’s theme music tells you the show is about to start, and the cat tells you you’re where you’re supposed to be.
+Audiences noticed and liked the cat.
+So producers have ensured since then that there is always a cat in the opening credits.
+Eric Spear’s theme music tells you the show is about to start.
+The cat tells you you’re where you’re supposed to be.